Learn about hybrid federated search for SharePoint in Microsoft 365

 But for performance reasons, it's usually best to set up hybrid federated search in the environment where most of the content is stored.
 If most of the search results are from the local deployment, the overall query latency is likely to be less (all other things being equal) than if many results are from the remote deployment.
 Also, in general, when a user clicks a search result for local content, the response time to open that content will be faster than it would be to open content that is stored remotely.
 This is especially true for large files.

-You can set up hybrid federated search in both SharePoint Server and SharePoint Online if there about as many users working in both environments, or if there is about as much content in both environments, or if most users are working in one environment while most of the content is in the other environment.
+You can set up hybrid federated search in both SharePoint Server and SharePoint in Microsoft 365 if there about as many users working in both environments, or if there is about as much content in both environments, or if most users are working in one environment while most of the content is in the other environment.

 If you have some on-premises content that's highly sensitive and shouldn't be indexed outside your on-premises network due to regulatory or legal or geopolitical constraints, there are several approaches to achieve this such as using crawler exclusion rules or a separate Search service application for that content.